The Process as a Baseline

 I created the Practical Architecture Process compiling some experience from my last years.
 That doesn’t make it a magic solution for every project and organization.
 What worked for me, may not work for you.
 There are many variables such as the company culture, the country working-culture, your soft skills, the support from others to implement the process, etc., that can change completely your experience while trying this out.

-Therefore it’s important that you take this process as a reference and you adapt it to your case.
+It’s important that you take this process as a reference, and you adapt it to your case.
 Maybe you want to get rid of some steps or introduce some additions, for example.
 If you do so, I would love to read your feedback.

 Continuous Evolution and Effort